wenxi77/cdc_covid_data/readme.md

 The COVID-19 case surveillance data are dynamic; case reports can be modified at any time by the reporting jurisdiction as new information becomes available (i.e., data are subject to change).
 Furthermore, reporting jurisdictions may report cases late.
 Version updates to the detailed and limited datasets will be available for request once a month.
 The datasets will include all cases with an initial report date of case to CDC at least 14 days prior to the creation of the previously updated datasets.
 This month lag will allow adjustments to case reporting and ensure that time-dependent outcome data, including death, are accurately captured.
 Releases will be managed through github.com and will contain most recent and previous versions (<https://github.com/cdc-data>).

-CDC’s Case Surveillance Task Force routinely performs data quality assurance procedures (i.e., ongoing corrections and logic checks to address data errors).
+CDC's Case Surveillance Task Force routinely performs data quality assurance procedures (i.e., ongoing corrections and logic checks to address data errors).
 To date, the following data cleaning steps __have been__ implemented:

-* Questions that have been left unanswered (blank) on the case report form are re-classified to an _Unknown_ value, if applicable to the question.
-For example, in the question “Was the patient hospitalized?”, where the possible answer choices include “Yes”, “No”, or “Unknown”, the missing value is re-coded to the _Unknown_ answer option if the respondent did not answer the question.
+* Questions that have been left unanswered (blank) on the case report form are re-classified to an _Missing_ value, if applicable to the question.
+For example, in the question “Was the patient hospitalized?”, where the possible answer choices include "Yes", "No", or "Unknown", the missing value is re-coded to _Missing_ if the respondent did not answer the question.
 * Logic checks are performed for date data.
 If an illogical date has been provided, CDC reviews the data with the reporting jurisdiction.
 For example, if a symptom onset date that is in the future is reported to CDC, this value is set to null until the reporting jurisdiction updates this information appropriately.
 * The initial report date of the case to CDC is intended to be completed by the reporting jurisdiction when data are submitted.
 If blank, this variable is completed using the date the data file was first submitted to CDC.